-Description of Trolley
+Description of trolley

 - 1. Trolley - 1.1.
 For tests on child restraints, the trolley, carrying the seat only, shall have a mass greater than 380 kg.
 For tests on Child Restraint Systems in the "specific vehicle' ISOFIX" category, the trolley with the attached vehicle structure shall have a mass greater than 800 kg. - 2.
 Calibration screen - 2.1.
 A calibration screen shall be attached firmly to the trolley with a movement limit line plainly marked on it to enable compliance with forward movement criteria to be determined from photographic records. - 3.
 Test bench - 3.1.
-The test bench shall be constructed as follows: - 3.1.1. a rigid back, fixed, dimensions of which are given in Appendix 1 to this annex.
-The lower part and the upper part are made of a 20 mm diameter tube; - 3.1.2. rigid seating, dimensions of which are given in Appendix 1 to this Annex.
-The rear part of the seating is made from a rigid sheet metal, the upper edge of which is a 20 mm diameter tube.
-The front part of the seating is also made of a 20 mm diameter tube: - 3.1.3. for access to the anchor brackets ISOFIX anchorage system, openings shall be made at the rear of the test bench seat cushion, as prescribed in Appendix 1 to this Annex; - 3.1.4. the width of the test bench shall be 800 mm; - 3.1.5. the back and the seating shall be covered with polyurethane foam, the characteristics of which are given in Table 1.
+The test bench shall be constructed as follows: - 3.1.1. a rigid back, fixed, dimensions of which are given in Appendix 1 to this annex; - 3.1.2. rigid seating, dimensions of which are given in Appendix 1 to this Annex.
+The rear part of the seating is made from a rigid sheet metal,.
+The front part of the seating is also made of a 20 mm diameter tube; - 3.1.3. for access to the ISOFIX anchorage system, openings shall be made at the rear of the test bench seat cushion, as prescribed in Appendix 1 to this Annex; - 3.1.4. the width of the test bench shall be 800 mm; - 3.1.5. the back and the seating shall be covered with polyurethane foam, the characteristics of which are given in Table 1.
 The dimensions of the cushion are given in Appendix 1 to this annex;